flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ![Typical retail game.](retail.jpg){.tab-float}

-CDs and DVDs are too big, and easily copiable.
+CDs and DVDs are too big, and easily copyable.
 On the other hand, conventional readers won't work in a shaky environment (those who tried listening to an audio CD on a Walkman while *walking* know what I'm talking about).
-So, Sony's solution was a new invention from the ground up called **Universal Media Disc**, a proprietary medium.
+So, Sony's solution was a new invention from the ground up called **Universal Media Disc** (UMD), a proprietary medium.

 UMDs hold either **900 MB or 1.8 GB** depending on whether they are single-layered or dual-layered, respectively.
 UMDs not only differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
-Apart from games, Sony published the 'UMD video' and 'UMD audio' specifications, allowing other distributors to ship their content to PSP users – remember, this is the year 2004 (when the *iPod Photo* had a 2" display).
+Apart from games, Sony published the 'UMD video' and 'UMD audio' specifications, allowing other distributors to ship their content to PSP users - remember, this is the year 2004 (when the *iPod Photo* had a 2" display).

-These discs are presented with an **non-removable caddy**; the centre is magnetic so it attaches itself to the reader's motor once the disc is inserted.
+These discs are housed in a **non-removable caddy**; the centre is magnetic, so it attaches itself to the reader's motor once the disc is inserted.

 #### Memory Stick Duo {.tab}